Italia 2: History

 On July 1, 2011, Italia 2 started broadcasting its launch spots.
 On July 4, at 10pm CEST, it officially began broadcasting, with the first viewing of the film Dragonball Evolution.

 The peculiarity of the schedule of Italia 2 for the first year consisted in its division into "zones", where each of them has a thematic character; amongst these, worthy of note is the U-Zone, made by the channel's viewers through their amateur videos.
 The daytime programming of Sunday and Saturday is different from the other days of the week.
 The first night programs started at 10 pm, then at 9:30 pm, and finally at 9:10 pm, like all Mediaset channels, with TV series and television programs divided into theme evenings.

 In 2012, Italia 2 started transmitting different matches of the UEFA Europa League–until 2013, in partial simulcast with Italia 1 and Italia 1 HD free practice, qualifying and all of the Grand Prix of the world Championship and, from 2013 to 2018, free trials, qualifications and races of the world championships in Superbike, Superstock, Superstock 300 and the European Superstock 1000.

 As of September 2012, the schedule has been enhanced with the daily broadcast of the second edition of Sport Mediaset.
 In 2013, the historical program Superclassifica Show made a return on Italia 2, renamed Superclassifica 2.

 On September 2, 2012, the channel was to be restyled, which should have been called Italia .2, but in fact, it never materialized despite Mediaset announcing it with some promos broadcast during the summer of 2012.

 On 19 April 2018, Italia 2 was replaced by a relaunch of Focus on its original frequencies on channel 35.
 Italia 2 was transferred to channel 120 on mux La3.
 On 28 February 2019, the channel took the channel 66, bought to Retecapri.

 As of 2 January 2019, Italia 2 is also available to be viewed on the Sky Italia platform at channel number 175.

 Format

 In the strategies of Mediaset, Italia 2 goes alongside La5, a channel aimed instead at a female audience.
-The schedule of the channel reflects this logic: it is composed of television series, films, cartoons, anime (some first-run), music, and sporting events, in addition to the revival of some of the TV programs of Italia 1, to which the network is affiliated.
+The schedule of the channel reflects this logic: it is composed of television series, films, animated shows (some first-run), music, and sporting events, in addition to the revival of some of the TV programs of Italia 1, to which the network is affiliated.
 There are also some occasional internal productions.